franckalbinet/iot-uaa-isoc/labs/setting-up-a-raspberry.md

 `SPI` stands for Serial Peripheral Interface Bus: https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus

 ### Installing LoRa gateway code
-To use the Raspberry as a LoRa gateway you need to copy and run the following code source:
+To use the Raspberry as a LoRa gateway you need to copy the folder named `raspi-lora-gateway`:
 [`src/lora-sensing-final-project`](https://github.com/franckalbinet/iot-uaa-isoc/tree/master/labs/src/lora-sensing-final-project)

 Using `scp`, copy the folder `raspi-lora-gateway` to the Raspberry.

 Last, ensure that the following libraries are installed:

 `sudo apt-get install git wiringpi libcurl4-openssl-dev libncurses5-dev`

-### Installing LoRa gateway code
+## Setting up a Flask API
+Last, to install an API providing access to the LoRa packets received by the LoRa gateway over HTTP, you need to copy the following folder `flask-api` to the Raspberry Pi.

+Important: this folder should be in same folder (at the same level) than `raspi-lora-gateway` one.

+Exemple:

+/iot
+   - /raspi-lora-gateway
+   - /flask-api